SkyBlock-Simplified/api/README.md

-# sbs-api
+# SkyBlock Simplified API
-SkyBlock Simplified API
+Bundled set of custom libraries including (but not limited to) HTTP, Database, YAML, NBT, Json, Reflection and Concurrent Collections/Maps.

 ## Local Dev